Semadotdev/luna-ai/README.md

 3. Open `index.html` in any modern web browser.

 ### Configuration
-In `script.js`, replace the Supabase credentials with your own project details if you are self-hosting the backend:
+In `script.js`, replace the Supabase credentials with your own project details:
 ```javascript
 const SB_URL = "YOUR_SUPABASE_URL";
 const SB_KEY = "YOUR_SUPABASE_ANON_KEY";